Industrial Cooling Systems

 Wet Cooling Towers:

 The current alternative to once-through cooling systems is the use of wet cooling towers.
 These cooling towers operate by transferring the heat into the atmosphere through an exchange between the hot water and the air inside evaporation towers.
 This technology is costly to install and operate, because it uses large amounts of energy, through the fans and pumps that are required.
 Furthermore, cooling towers dissipate heat through evaporation, and these high evaporation rates lead to high water consumption.
-Finally, cooling towers are prone to drift (water droplets carried away from the tower through the air that land in nearby terrains), and also require a permanent water flow to be discharged to maintain water quality in the towers; this increases water consumption even more, because large water volumes are needed for refill, due to evaporation and discharge.
+Finally, cooling towers are prone to drift (water droplets carried in the air away from the tower that land on nearby terrain), and also require a permanent water flow to be discharged to maintain water quality in the towers; this increases water consumption even more, because large water volumes are needed for refill, due to evaporation and discharge.

 THE SOLUTION: CRYSTAL LAGOONS SUSTAINABLE COOLING TECHNOLOGY

-Crystal Lagoons has developed and patented a state-of-the-art sustainable closed cooling system for industrial processes.
-This system can be used by thermal power plants, paper mills, refineries, foundries, concentrated solar power plants, and data centers, among others, to dissipate waste heat from industrial processes through the use of crystal clear sustainable lagoons in a closed circuit cooling cycle.
+Crystal Lagoons has developed and patented a state-of- the-art sustainable closed cooling system for industrial processes.
+This system can be used by thermal power plants, paper mills, refineries, foundries, concentrated solar power plants, and data centers, among others, to dissipate waste heat from industrial processes through the use of man-made sustainable lagoons in a closed circuit cooling cycle.

-The system works by withdrawing high quality water from a crystal lagoon for the cooling stage of the industrial process.
+The system works by withdrawing high quality water from a pristine clear lagoon for the cooling stage of the industrial process.
 The cooling water absorbs heat as it passes through the industrial process, and it is then discharged back into the lagoon, thus completing the closed cycle.
-The water cools as it flows through the crystal lagoon, where the heat is dissipated by evaporation, conduction, convection and radiation.
+The water cools as it flows through the man-made lagoon, where the heat is dissipated by evaporation, conduction, convection and radiation.

 Compared to once-through cooling systems, the low-cost closed circuit technology not only removes the environmental impact generated by these cooling systems, it also eliminates the issue of biofouling found in most open cooling systems.
 The patented water treatment technology maintains the water quality at optimal levels, therefore significantly reducing equipment maintenance costs.
 Our technology allows large amounts of waste heat that is currently wasted to be recovered from industrial processes, in order to use it in different processes.